AaronAmberman/VTOLVR-MissionAssistant/README.md

 They aren't the best but they are bad either.
 They are videos to try to help show and understand how the mission editor in VTOL VR works.

+## The Shlabovian Conflict
+I am trying to create an arc in VTOL VT called The Shlabovian Conflict or TSC and made the first entry in the series [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2366824583).
+I was not able to finish the game as my computer had issues and I lost files so it is dead.
+Which is ok because I'll just move onto other games I planned.

 ## The Project
 It is just me on this project for now but others may join in the future who knows.